 Sasha Westerman-Keuning is considered a national expert in the field of LGBTQ immigration law.
 A prominent LGBTQ activist since college, Sasha has been leading the fight for equality for more than a decade.

-She currently serves as the Chair of the LGBTQ Affairs Comitteee for the South Florida Chapter of American Immigration Lawyers for the 2017-2018 year (she also served as the Co-Chair during the 2016-2017 year).
+She served as the Chair of the LGBTQ Affairs Comitteee for the South Florida Chapter of American Immigration Lawyers for the 2017-2018 year (she also served as the Co-Chair during the 2016-2017 year).
+She continues to be a member fo the LGBTQ Affairs Committee for AILA and was invited to speak as a national expert in LGBTQ immigration law at the 2020 Annual National Conference for the American Immigration Lawyers Association.
+While chairing the LGBTQ Affairs Committee, she created a local pro bono project to obtain quality immigration legal representation for homeless and at-risk homeless LGBTQ youth throughout South Florida.
+Through her pro bono project, she and other volunteer attorneys filed asylum (and other humanitarian cases) for LGBTQ youth from Saudi Arabia, the Bahamas, Colombia whose lives were in danger in their home countries.
 She travels all over the country representing LGBTQ clients before USCIS and the immigration courts.
 She has repeatedly been selected as a speaker for national conferences, providing Continuing Legal Education (CLE) to other attorneys on the topic of LGBTQ immigration.
 She has also authored several published articles regarding LGBTQ immigration.
 Due to her reputation as one of the nation's leading attorneys in same-sex marriage green card cases, she has been invited by the Department of Homeland Security to give presentations to USCIS officers regarding sensitivity issues in adjudicating same-sex marriage petitions.

 Sasha is known throughout the country for handling even the toughest immigration matters.
 She has earned a reputation for winning LGBTQ cases with complex case histories and complications.
 She has successfully handled immigration matters with the following types of issues which can frequently arise in cases involving members of the LGBTQ community: